A Conversation We Might Have Over-Heard at Mohawk Harbor on Mother’s Day:

 - New Attitude Needed.
 Schenectady’s government leaders disarmed themselves when dealing with the Casino applicants, giving away leverage that could have assured many additional benefits for the City and County and its residents, like The Giveaways Rush Street has made or promised other prospective casino towns.
 They will have few if any comparable opportunities, now that the project design and the zoning changes demanded by the Applicants have been approved.
 Nevertheless, a new attitude that, at the very least, asserts the position of Senior Partner for local government can hopefully salvage a few benefits, avoid some disadvantages, and help restore some civic pride.

-No one can solve all of the problems that come with having become a Casino Town with Development Groupies at his head.
-However, the community, with the cooperation of Galesi Group and Rush Street Gaming, plus Mohawk Harbor’s residents and its business tenants, could perhaps have a little fun and come up with alternatives to the gaudy yellow bollards, and ways to correct the situation.
+Our community, with the cooperation of Galesi Group and Rush Street Gaming, City Hall and Metroplex, plus Mohawk Harbor’s residents and its business tenants, could perhaps have a little fun and come up with alternatives to the 180 gaudy yellow bollards on the site, and find ways to correct the situation.

 CHALLENGE.
 For example, the folks at Beekman 1802 and the Druthers crew at Mohawk Harbor have both panache and spirit, and might be able to put together a fun rivalry to design better bollards for all or portions of the Casino Compound.
 Rivers Casino’s “team” members, who have to look at those bollards a lot, might have some great ideas, too, as well as Ellis Medical.
 The Contest or Challenge to design better bollards might also help to inspire neighborly community spirit among the residents of Mohawk Harbor (such as the very talented artist Ivy Yuan).
 I hope business and residential tenants at Mohawk Harbor will consider putting together a plan/proposal for The Schenectady Foundation’s “Thriving Neighborhood Challenge.”

 As we noted and depicted near the top of this posting, with links, there are innumerable styles of bollards and bollard covers commercially available already (for example), and creative minds can envision more.
 The yellow skin on the Casino bollards at Mohawk Harbor can be lifted or peeled off and replaced with virtually any style cover.
 The nautical origin of bollards might spark some interesting themes tied to Schenectady’s history.
 Schenectady deserves better; can do better; and could have a good time finding a solution to our Bummer Crop of Yellow Bollards.